All spoilers are unmarked in Fridge pages. You Have Been Warned!

 - The final regional focus of the Aryan Brotherhood, "A Clash of Gods", has a Double-Meaning Title.
 Besides deciding who will win the power struggle between Vagner and Velimir, it also refers to what they prefer to worship; Vagner idolizes Nazi Germany while Velimir believes in Perun and Slavic neo-paganism.

 - Martin Bormann's policies, superficially, could be almost as successful as Albert Speer's Fascist route, thanks to a combination of gradual, albeit piecemeal reforms and pragmatic considerations.
-Unlike Speer, however, he doesn't purge National Socialism of its worse excesses, and eventually doubles down on upholding some form of ideological orthodoxy, meaning that he would need much more time to stabilize the Reich.
+Unlike Speer, however, he doesn't purge National Socialism of its worse excesses, and eventually doubles down on upholding some form of ideological orthodoxy, meaning that he would need much more time to stabilize the Reich as he envisions it.
 Given his cancer diagnosis by 1972, and the rise of Ulrike Meinhof's Red Army Faction, he would never have that chance.
-Further underscoring the point that Nazism, in its "historical" and orthodox form, is doomed from the start.
+While it's still possible for the Reich to limp on after his death, it nonetheless underscores the point that Nazism, in its "historical" and orthodox form, is practically doomed from the start.

 - Bormann's change of tune during the Opulence, in which piecemeal reforms and pragmatic concessions meant to prop up the regime give way to ridiculously ambitious excess (from polygamy to crazy megaprojects), might seem wildly inconsistent.
 But why would he do otherwise, when by the logic of orthodox National Socialism, they're simply the next step towards a Thousand Year Reich?
-It's unsurprising, then, that this sort of hubris and short-sightedness are precisely why they're purged from Speer's Reformed Nazism, realizing that these would be ultimately impossible to sustain in the long run.
+It's unsurprising, then, that this sort of hubris and short-sightedness are precisely why they're purged from Speer's Reformed Nazism, realizing that these would be difficult if not nigh-impossible to sustain in the long run.
 Bormann simply finds out the hard way.

 - Albert Speers successful Fascist path for Germany might not seem overtly horrifying compared to certain other contenders, ushering an era of prosperity and prestige that would allow the Reich to remain a global power well into the 21st Century.
 Then it sinks in that while the worst excesses are purged, Speer has fundamentally changed nothing else, instead allowing the Nazi ideology (and its abuses) to endure in a much more subtle and insidious manner through his reforms.
 Even worse is that the way he achieves this has already happened in the Peoples Republic of China following Deng Xiaopings reforms.
 One could almost call Speer's reformed take on Nazism "Fascism with German Characteristics."